rohit-2059/DermaAi/README.md

 - No personal medical data is permanently stored
 - SMS messages contain AI predictions only
 - Contact form data is stored in local MongoDB
+- Google Maps API used only for location services (no tracking)
+- Phone numbers are not stored permanently

 ## 🐛 Troubleshooting